 Ralph SmithPhysiotherapist, Exercise Sport ScientistB.Physio, B.ExSc, APA Member

 Peta WinshipPhysiotherapist B.Sc(Physio)(Distinction)

 Along with her husband Ed, Peta also graduated from Curtin University in 1995 and has worked extensively with people suffering chronic respiratory diseases and cardiopulmonary disorders.
-She works part-time at the new Fiona Stanley Hospital in the Advanced Lung Disease Unit working exclusively with patients receiving Lung Transplantation, and also lectures for the School of Physiotherapy at Notre Dame University.
+She works part-time at Fiona Stanley Hospital in the Advanced Lung Disease Unit working exclusively with patients receiving Lung Transplantation, and also lectures for the School of Physiotherapy at Notre Dame University.